Onefootball/onefootball.github.io/_posts/2015-09-29-Asking-Users-for-Help.md

 Here are some responses we got from the users:

-“Hi,
+>“Hi,
 Everything is OK now.
 Thanks you!!”

+-
-“Thanks so much for the feedback.
+>“Thanks so much for the feedback.
 Now it works absolutely fine!
 Cheers!
 Another feedback is:
 1. If at the games section, a calendar section could be added, based on our favorites for that month, that would be great.
 Rather having to go down and scroll for all the matches!
 2. Apart from that, I love Onefootball :) And actively ask my friends to use it too ! “

+-
-“Thank you very much for the feedback!
+>“Thank you very much for the feedback!
 I really appreciate that you give some of your time to listen to our issues.
 One Football is by far the best football app in the market, so I'm glad that you were able to fix the problems.
 Everything is perfect with the 7.4.2 version, so thanks again.
 We'll be in touch.”

-...
+>...